microsoft/ivy/doc/examples/networking.md

 Our protocol works, but is still unsatisfactory in at least one way.
 That is, it only does something in response to a call to `app.async`.
-We'd like `app.async` to be connected to some kind of system event to it repeasts at some interval.
+We'd like `app.async` to be connected to some kind of system event so it repeats at some interval.
 We can do this using the system `timeout` module.
 This contains the following interface:

     module timeout_sec = {